10.9. Returning to Rehabilitation in the Contemporary Juvenile Justice System

 Miller v Alabama (2012)

 This seemed like a huge win for juvenile justice reformers.
-Juveniles could no longer receive the death penalty, life without parole for non-homicide, nor mandatory life without parole for homicide.
-However, there were still so many people serving LWOP sentences who were juveniles when they committed their crime.
+Juveniles could no longer receive the death penalty, life without parole for non-homicide, or mandatory life without parole for homicide.
+However, there were still so many people serving LWOP sentences who were juveniles when they committed their crimes.

 Montgomery v Louisiana (2016)

 These four major Supreme Court cases identify the differences between adults and juveniles.
-They recognize the difference in brain formation and culpability, owning the ability for rehabilitation of youth and moving step by step away from a retribution/punishment model for youth.
+They recognize the difference in brain formation and culpability, owning the ability to rehabilitate youth and moving step by step away from a retribution/punishment model for youth.